-How to Get Rid of Flakes
+How Do You Get Rid of Dandruff?

 There are a variety of anti-dandruff shampoos on the market.
 Regardless of their differing ingredients, their primary function is to clean the hair and scalp.
 Beyond this, each product contains one or a combination of ingredients designed specifically to counteract the effects of itching and flaking caused by dandruff.
 Here is a rundown of some effective active ingredients that you should look for in anti-dandruff treatments.

 - Ketoconazole (HairOmega® Shampoo): Ketoconazole is an anti-fungal medication that also has anti-inflammatory characteristics.
 It can be used to treat scaly skin or fungal conditions such as ringworm.
 It may be applied as a topical cream or a medicated shampoo.
 If you are using ketoconazole shampoo to treat dandruff, then you should notice some improvement within the first 2-4 weeks.
 When used in conjunction with a DHT blocker and minoxidil, it can improve hair regrowth more than using the other products alone.

 - Zinc pyrithione (Head & Shoulders Shampoo): Zinc pyrithione is a combination of zinc and the anti-fungal substance pyrithione.
 It is the most commonly used treatment for dandruff and may also be used to treat seborrheic dermatitis.
 You should notice some improvement within 2-3 weeks.

 - Selenium Sulfide (Selesen Blue Shampoo): Selenium Sulfide is another antifungal agent used to treat seborrheic dermatitis and ringworm.
 When used twice weekly, selenium sulfide should improve these scalp conditions within two weeks.
 Selsun Blue shampoo contains selenium sulfide.